 As a researcher, author, and journalist, Ms. Broome has written over a million words for books, magazines, and websites, mostly about eerie and haunted sites, and how to explore them.

 She’s been a celebrity guest at events such as Dragon Con, the New England Ghost Conference, GhoStock, Central Texas Paranormal Conference, and Canada’s annual G.H.O.S.T.S. conferences.

 Today, Fiona still isn’t sure why — like many other people — she clearly recalls Nelson Mandela’s funeral on the TV, back in the late 20th century.

 Maybe that was conflation.

-But she’s glad Mr. Mandela lived far longer, and brought about many important changes in our world.
+But — as a third-generation civil rights advocate — she’s glad Mr. Mandela lived far longer, became South Africa’s first democratically elected President, and brought many important changes into our world.

 If you’d like to read ALL the original comments by visitors to this site — people sharing THEIR Mandela Effect stories — they’re FREE to read in Kindle Unlimited.
 The 15-book series starts here: